Murders of Pamela Buckley and James Freund: James Freund

 The male victim was at first believed to be between 18 and 22 years of age, but his dentition suggested that he may have been older than 27.
 The age range was updated to be between 18 and 30 years after his case was entered into NamUs.

 The forensic dentist who examined the man's teeth said he believed he was over 27, but that he had looked younger due to his clothing and build.
 The victim was white with an olive complexion.
 He had brown, shoulder-length hair, brown eyes, and very distinctive bushy eyebrows.
-He stood over 6 feet tall, weighed about 150 pounds, and had had extensive, elaborate dental work that may have been performed outside the United States.
+He stood over 6 feet tall, weighed about 150 pounds, and had extensive, elaborate dental work that may have been performed outside the United States.
 This might indicate a higher socioeconomic status.

 A unique type of root canal surgery had been performed during the man's life.
 It looked as if he had been midway through a complete dental restoration.
 The man had a four-inch appendectomy scar.
 He also had various scars on his back and shoulders, which indicated frequent participation in contact sports.

 He was wearing faded Levi brand jeans and a red T-shirt.
 The shirt read "Coors — America's Light Beer" on the front and "Camel Challenger GT Sebring '75" on the back, along with a Snoopy design.
 The shirt was apparently a promotional item from the Sebring Races held in Sebring, Florida, in 1975, which were sponsored by the Coors Brewing Company.
 He wore no underwear and carried a pack of "Grant's Truck Stop" matches in a pants pocket.
 The matches are believed to have come from a Grant's Truck Stop in the Midwest.

 He wore a yellow gold Bulova Accutron wristwatch with a Twist-o-Flex band, bearing the serial number H918803.
 Using this number, investigators were able to determine that Bulova had made the watch in 1968.
 But when the Bulova company downsized in the early 1970s, they destroyed many of their records, meaning that there was no way to ascertain where the victim's watch was distributed or bought.
 He also wore a 14-karat gold ring set with a gray star sapphire stone.
 The initials JPF were engraved inside the ring, which had a Florentine finish.
 Both the ring and the watch were rather expensive.
 This, together with the man's elaborate dental work, suggested that he had come from an affluent family.